Was There An Elmiron Class Action Lawsuit Over Eye Problems?

 The Elmiron litigation emerged after a number of independent studies identified that users may be left with permanent eye damage from Elmiron, known as pigmentary maculopathy.
 However, the first information about a risk of retina disease was not added to the Elmiron FDA warning label until June 2020.

-Reports have found that 20% of long-term users of Elmiron experience pigmentary maculopathy.
+Reports found that 20% of long-term users of Elmiron experience pigmentary maculopathy.
 It is a serious and dangerous side effect, involving a degenerative eye disease that causes progressive central vision damage and blindness.

 What Is the Status of Elmiron Settlement Negotiations?